Dolphin-Bunny/txt/README.md

 # txt
 A very small and probably very broken text editor written in Python3

+Why this was the only thing of mine included in the arctic archive thing is a mystery.
+I have several slightly less bad projects.

 ## How to use

 1. get the files onto your computer (download, clone, etc.)